Center for Intelligence and Security Studies: Recognition as a Center of Academic Excellence

 In late 2012 The Director of National Intelligence designated the Center for Intelligence and Security Studies at the University of Mississippi as an Intelligence Community Center of Academic Excellence ("CAE").
 CISS is one of only 29 college programs in the United States with this distinction.
 CAE schools receive funding from the federal government to develop academic courses, fund student travel, and run conferences and workshops.

 Days of Intrigue Intelligence Exercise

 The CISS hosts an annual practical intelligence exercise, developed by Melissa Graves and Walter Flaschka.
-The latest exercise was held on April, 2013, and dealt with a fictional pandemic flu outbreak.
+The latest exercise was held in April 2013, and dealt with a fictional pandemic flu outbreak.
 ISS student analysts were joined by student scholars visiting from other Center of Academic Excellence schools and organized into one of five agencies, CIA, DIA, FBI, NSA, and State Department.
 The exercise leads students through a realistic national security or all-hazards disaster scenario similar to what they might face one day as intelligence analysts.